Dylan-Gallagher/xml-report/queries.md

 - AddOns

 ## Example Queries
-1. Get a list of all bookings at a specific rental centre
+1. Get a list of all bookings at each rental center
+2. Get a list of all rental centers in Ireland that open before 9am, ordered by opening time (earliest-latest), along with the actual time they open
+3.